STiXzoOR/dotfiles_old/README.md

 - Make Safari’s search banners default to Contains instead of Starts With
 - Remove useless icons from Safari’s bookmarks bar
 - Enable the Develop menu and the Web Inspector in Safari
-- Add a context menu item for showing the Web Inspector in web views
+- Add a context menu item for showing the Web Inspector in web
+- Warn about fraudulent websites
+- Block pop-up windows
+- Enable Do Not Track
+- Update extensions automatically
+- Don’t send search queries to Apple

 ## Configuring Mail
 - Disable send and reply animations in Mail.app